-As the weather turns cold, branching outdoors for a quick run or workout becomes less enjoyable.
-Daylight hours dim too, which can affect our ability to get outside after work.
-That doesn't give you the excuse to skip a chance to get your heart racing.
-Here are five ways to help you stay strong and fit — even when cold winter winds try their best to get you off your exercise game.
+As the weather turns cold, heading outdoors for a quick run or workout becomes less enjoyable.
+But there are ways to get your heart racing, and clock those minutes all from your home.
+From devices that track your exercise during the day to services that bring live workouts and routines right to your living room, these options are some of the best ways you can stay strong and fit, even when cold winter winds try their best to get you off your exercise game.

-You can challenge friends to fitness competitions in the app — and the Apple Watch Series 4 now reminds you to log each workout when you start.
+You can challenge friends to fitness competitions in the app — and the Apple Watch Series 6 now reminds you to log each workout when it detects that you're in the middle of one, whether you're running or walking.
 This is key for anyone who is training, and just a great way to keep track of your fitness levels.
-There are also new yoga workouts to try in the app, great for winter time fitness options.
+There are also new workouts to try in the app including one of our favorites — dancing.

 Winter time is when we all start to dread getting on the scale.
 But you're using one of these connected devices to keep your body lean and strong.
 So there's nothing to stress about before stepping on the $99.95 Nokia Body+.